Hey There! I’m Katerina.

 Experience & Training

-My story begins in downtown Manhattan, back when it was still more grungy and funky than chic and corporate.
+My story begins in downtown Manhattan, back when it still had more of a grungy and funky neighborhood-vibe than the chic and corporate metropolis it is now.

-I was raised by an empathetic and off-beat Austrian mother who conducted 100’s of oral history interviews on Holocaust survivors over the span of her career, and a passionate Italian father who was deeply immersed in the art world and all of the beauty and chaos that it has to offer.
+I was raised by a highly empathetic Austrian mother who conducted 100’s of oral history interviews on Holocaust survivors over the span of her career, and a passionate Italian father who was deeply immersed in the art world and all of the beauty and chaos that it has to offer.

 Despite having an innate and unrelenting creativity streak in myself, watching the popularity contests that come hand-in-hand with a career in the arts was not what I wanted to invite into my life.
 Instead, I imagined that I would combine my maternal interest in people’s psyche’s with my paternal artistry and end up pursuing a career in art therapy, —and I eventually did,— but it didn’t turn out the way I thought it would.